-The NASA Rhode Island Space Grant Consortium offers summer and academic year scholarships for undergraduate students in science, engineering, or math.
-These competitive research scholarships are based on academic achievement, a personal essay, a letter of recommendation from a faculty mentor, and future academic promise.
+The NASA Rhode Island Space Grant Consortium offers summer and academic year internships for undergraduate students in science, engineering, or math.
+These competitive research internships are based on academic achievement, a personal essay, a letter of recommendation from a faculty mentor, and future academic promise.
 The awards are offered to undergraduates interested in carrying out NASA related research projects.
 The NASA Rhode Island Space Grant Consortium values diversity and strongly encourages women and minorities to apply.

 To be eligible for a NASA Space Grant, you must: